On Recoding Ordered Treatments as Binary Indicators: Implications for choice behavior

 An alternative approach is to model potential outcomes as functions of both $U_i^{Ext}$ and $U_i^{Int}$.
 The researcher can then estimate or bound other treatment effects of interest (such as an average treatment effect) consistent with the moments identified under EMCO.
 Specifically, let $m_d(u_1,u_2) = \e{Y_i(d) | U_i^{Ext} = u_1, U_i^{Int} = u_2}$ represent treatment response functions. $d$-type compliers' potential outcome means are given by: \begin{small}

 \end{small} The researcher can then pick explicit functional forms for treatment response functions or flexibly approximate them in the style of \cite{mogstad2018using} and \cite{marx2020sharp}.
 Each identified complier mean serves to discipline these functions.
-Since there are two unobserved factors, access to additional instruments or shape constraints would likely be critical to obtaining informative estimates.